ihchoi12/blog/content/posts/operating-systems.md

 draft: false
 ---

-### Terminologies
+# Some Terminologies
 - Preemption: forcefully pause a running process (with PCB stored for resume later) and take the next ready process to the CPU
-- Context Switching: Performed by dispatcher.
-Changing the process context (PCB) and state of two processes (1 Ready and 1 Run) for the preemption.
 - (CPU) Time Quantum: a time slot (duration) assigned to a process to use CPU (once expired, preemption happens)
 - Degree of Multi-programming: the max # of processes in ready that RAM can hold at a time

+# Context Switching
+Interrupts (e.g., from H/W or higher priority process) cause the OS to change a CPU from it's current task to run a kernel module called dispatcher, which happens frequently.
+The dispatcher saves context (represented in the PCB) of the currently running process, and restore context of the interrupting process.
+It happens during the CPU preemption.

 # How process (or program) works?
 ##### Life-cycle of a program